National Day of Prayer

 Prayer is one of our most powerful connections with God

 Everyone has the ability to pray regardless of age, gender or race.
-God hears the prayers of the 5-year-old boy in Kenya as clearly as he hears the prayers of the 75-old woman in Texas.
+God hears the prayers of the 5-year-old boy in Kenya as clearly as he hears the prayers of the 75-year-old woman in Texas.

 God hears your prayers